2teaspoonvegetable stock powder, or 1 litre liquid stock

 Tip the freekeh into your salad bowl and allow to cool a bit.
 I served my salad warm, or you could make the whole thing ahead of time and pop it in the fridge until ready to serve.

 While the freekeh is cooking, get your cauliflower roasting.
-Put your cauliflower on a roasting tray, spray with olive oil (or toss with 1-2 tbsp liquid olive oil), liberally sprinkle with ground cumin, and season with salt and pepper.
+Put your cauliflower on a roasting tray, spray with olive oil (or toss with 1-2 tablespoon liquid olive oil), liberally sprinkle with ground cumin, and season with salt and pepper.
 Roast for about 20 minutes, stirring once or twice, or until softened and golden around the edges.
 Remove from the oven and allow to cool a bit.

 Heat a frypan over a medium heat and add your slivered almonds.
 Toss and keep them moving for about 5 minutes or until lightly golden.
 Set aside to cool.